sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

 gem "tux" #allows us to have an interactive shell to play with object creation
 ```

-And don't forget, what do we do every time we modify the Gemfile? `bundle install`!
+...and don't forget: what do we do every time we modify the Gemfile? `bundle install`!

 ### Setting up the Database (Code along optional)